 Learn About GDPR Audit And How It Can Work For Your CompanyJuly 30, 2019GDPR

 The GDPR audit scheme package provides a comprehensive platform for assessing all data managing processes that relate to GDPR.
 Nonetheless, generally speaking, the GDPR audit has to include activities that are quite technical in nature, because they concentrate on the range of IT controls regularly analyzed by IT auditors.
-In order to tackle both specific and general audit standpoints, this package features a couple of parts, each customized for a certain audit emphasis:
+However, to tackle both specific and general audit standpoints, this package features a couple of parts, each customized for a certain audit emphasis:

 - An extensive audit scheme (GDPR Audit Scheme — Enterprise)